stewythe1st/AODV-Matlab/README.md

 # AODV in MATLAB

+*Note: I do not maintain this repository any more.
+I'm intrigued that there has been even a modest amount of interest in it.
+But let's be honest here; I made this for a class project in university.
+It was just to get a grade.
+I work in a different field of programming now that does not involve routing algorithms, and I'm not even sure I remember how this code worked.
+If you find this project interesting, feel free to fork it and fix/modify/improve it.
+I will not be accepting issues, pull requests, or inquiries of any kind.
+Sincerest apologies, but I hope you understand.*

 ## Overview

-A simulation of the ad-hoc on-demand distance vector (AODV) routing protocal for wireless networks in MATLAB.
+A simulation of the ad-hoc on-demand distance vector (AODV) routing protocol for wireless networks in MATLAB.

 ## Prerequisites

-* MATLAB r2017b or newer
+* MATLAB r2017b *(may or may not work in newer versions; has only been tested in 2017b)*

 ## Usage